 District revenues are variable due to the burial options chosen by families and the number of interments during the year.
-End of year balances reflect a decrease in net position due to expenditures relating to the improvement of the Bethel property previously purchased by the District in the prior fiscal year.
-Investment income was substantially better than budgeted for due to a favorable investment market.
+End of year balances reflect a decrease in net position due to expenditures relating to the improvement of roads at cemetery locations.